semwaljai10/SMART-ATTENDANCE-SYSTEM-USING-MACHINE-LEARNING/README.md

   Purpose: Models such as Principal Component Analysis (PCA) are used to reduce the dimensionality of the face embeddings for faster recognition.

-Here’s a more refined version of your description:

 "This model includes two sub folders: `password` and `attendance`.
 The `password` folder contains three files: `signup.py`, `signin.py`, and `db.csv`, which is used to store the teachers' credentials.
 The `attendance` folder contains the `attendance.csv` file, which holds the attendance data for the corresponding date."